mhamzahashim/zbloggingx/content/posts/a-glossary-of-important-seo-terminology-to-know.md

 A web host, or web hosting service provider, is a business that provides the technologies and services needed for the website or webpage to be viewed on the Internet.
 Websites are hosted or stored, on special computers called servers.
 The use of FTP lets you upload files from your local computer to your web server.

-Indexing:

-Indexing is a process where our server crawls through your website, fetches every page that it can find and stores a list of keywords that are found on your site in our database.
-These keywords are then used to find pages on your site when a user performs search operations.

 Search intent:

 Search intent, sometimes also known as keyword intent, is the ultimate goal of the person using a search engine.
 Since people look for, process, and use search results differently based on their ultimate goal, understanding and optimizing for search intent is hugely important for SEO (and digital marketing in general).

-Internal Linking:

-An internal link is a type of hyperlink on a webpage to another page or resource, such as an image or document, on the same website or domain.
-Hyperlinks are considered either “external” or “internal” depending on their target or destination.

 Knowledge Graph: